 Conclusion

-To summarize, you have successfully installed Chromium Browser on Debian, configured for automatic updates through either APT or Flatpak.
+You now have Chromium Browser installed on Debian with automatic updates configured through either APT or Flatpak.
 The APT method integrates directly with your system for seamless security patches, while Flatpak provides sandboxed isolation and newer versions for Debian 11 users.
-To customize your browsing experience, explore Chromium’s settings and consider installing extensions from the Chrome Web Store.
+To extend your browsing experience, explore Chromium’s settings and install extensions from the Chrome Web Store.
 For additional browser options on Debian, see our guides for Firefox, Brave Browser, or Google Chrome.